MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-movement-toolkit.md

 The toolkit contains the following primary components:

-- **Sqlpackage.exe** - This tool is used to perform extract and publish actions against Microsoft Azure SQL databases, as well as SQL Server databases hosted on Tier1 DevTest environments.
+- **Sqlpackage.exe** - This tool is used to perform extract and publish actions against Microsoft Azure SQL databases, and SQL Server databases hosted on Tier1 DevTest environments.
-- **PowerShell 7.0** - This is a self-contained version of PowerShell that includes capabilities for parallelism, which increases the performance of transferring data between environments.
+- **PowerShell 7.0** - A self-contained version of PowerShell that includes capabilities for parallelism, which increases the performance of transferring data between environments.
 - **PowerShell script** - There are several scripts included to provide an enhanced and more automated experience for scenarios such as AX 2012 data upgrade.

 ## Supported scenarios